gammapy/gammapy-meetings/dev-meetings/2025/2025-10-24/README.md

 RT: Need to understand this before making the bug release

 ### Pre-commit and pypproject.toml
-Should merge the pre-commit job before the pyproject PR.
+Should merge the pre-commit job before the pyproject.toml migration PR.

 Adjust the pre-commit PR so the pre-commit runs on all files only periodically and not on every PR.